philippinespire/scripts_and_code/README.md

 ### mapDamage_tutorial.md

-Instruction on how to run mapDamage on Wahab ODU's cluster.
+Instructions on how to run mapDamage on Wahab ODU's cluster.
 See file for details

 ---